 Hammer Curl vs. Preacher Curl

 A dumbbell bicep curl variation, the dumbbell hammer curl is a concentration curl that can easily be added to a biceps training with other staples like the cable curl, reverse curl and incline bench press.
 When you perform a hammer curl, you either sit or stand using dumbbells as the resistance tool.
-Stand or sit tall and hold a dumbbell in each hand.
+Stand or sit tall and hold a dumbbell in each hand, shoulder-width apart.
 Straighten your arms at your sides and face your palms toward your body.
 Exhale and bend your elbows to raise the dumbbell toward your shoulders.
 Inhale and straighten your arms to start position.
 As you perform the hammer curl, keep your spine and wrists straight, your stomach tight and use a light grip on the dumbbells.
 Raise both hands at once or alternate the hammer curls for variety.
 Be sure to limit your reps or repetitions, stopping when proper form is too challenging to maintain.

-You typically perform a preacher curl from a seated position, but standing preacher curl benches are available.
-This exercise uses an EZ-curl bar with free weights secured to the ends as the resistance tool.
+You typically perform a preacher curl from a seated position, but standing preacher benches are available.
+This exercise uses an EZ bar with free weights secured to the ends as the resistance tool.
 The bar, which is similar to the barbell used in barbell curls, is placed in the holds on the front of the curl bench.
 Sit on the bench and position the height of the seat rest so your elbows meet the middle of the curl pad.
-Stand and grasp the bar with your palms facing up.
+Stand and grasp the bar with your palms facing up in a neutral grip.
 Hold onto the bar at a position that is near or slightly more narrow than shoulder distance apart.
-Bend your elbows to raise the bar toward your shoulders and return to a seated position.
+Bend your elbows to complete the ez bar curl, finishing at your shoulders and return to a seated position.
 Inhale and slowly straighten your arms as you lower the bar.
 Keep a slight bend in your elbows.
 Exhale and bend your elbows as you raise the bar toward your shoulders.
 Be sure to consult with a personal trainer before starting a workout routine.

 The Difference in Arm Engagement